10 ways to save on energy bills

 |LED||25,000 hours (25 years)||£1.71|

-LEDs are the most energy-efficient light bulbs, and use almost 90% less energy than traditional incanadescents.
-LED bulbs can cost less than £5 for one, and some can pay for themselves through energy savings in a few months.
+LEDs are the most energy-efficient light bulbs, and use almost 90% less energy than traditional incandescents.
+LED bulbs can cost less than £3 for one, and some can pay for themselves through energy savings in a few months.
 To find out more, see our .

-Stopping heat from escaping through unwanted gaps could help you save up to £20 a year, although you could save far more with professional draught-proofing.
+Stopping heat from escaping through unwanted gaps around doors and windows could help you save around £20 a year in a typical home, according to the Energy Saving Trust.
+Plus, you could save even more with professional draught-proofing.
 Take a look at the following areas:

 - Windows Use draught-proofing strips around the frame.
 Brush strips work better for sash windows.